SBQ-1999/Cryo-EM/README.md

 **Step 2: Clone this repository**

-Now, you can install ModelAngelo.
-First, you need to clone this Github repository with
+Now, you need to clone this Github repository with
 ```
 git clone https://github.com/SBQ-1999/CryFold.git
 ```